LouiseSteward/learn/maternal-mental-health/text/08-resources.md

 {:.chapter-toc .page-ref-list}

 ## 1. Screening tools for common mental disorders
+{:.wide}

 *	The screening tools can be copied and used in screening sessions.
 *	All screening tools are provided in English, Afrikaans, isiXhosa and French.
 *	Information about how to score each screening tool can be found in [chapter 2](02.html).
+*  Screening tools provided: Mental Distress Tool, Edinburgh Postnatal Depression Scale (EPDS), and Risk Factor Assessment (RFA).
+{:.wide}

 ### Mental Distress Tool (English)
 {:.table-caption .wide .page-break-before}